Insurance Kenya

 Health insurance and repatriation in Kenya

-Why take out international health insurance when traveling or living in Kenya?
+Why take out health insurance when traveling or living in Kenya?
 Quite simply because healthcare costs can quickly reach very high levels abroad.
 Repatriation cover is also an essential criterion.
 In the event of a serious accident, medical repatriation to the nearest medical center or to the country of residence may be necessary.
 Depending on where you are at the time of the accident, and the medical prognosis, it may be necessary to charter a helicopter or medical aircraft.

-Mondassur can help you choose an international health insurance policy by helping you compare the different offers on the market.
-Depending on your profile, we can offer you different types of travel insurance, international student insurance and expatriate insurance.
+Mondassur can help you choose a health insurance in Kenya by comparing the different offers available on the market.
+Don’t hesitate to get a free quote online!
+Depending on your profile, we can offer you different travel insurance packages, international student insurance and expatriate insurance.